raizen74/aws-sysops/README.md

 - `StatusCheckFailed_System` - Reports whether the instance has passed the system status check in the last minute.
 **CloudWatch Agent**: Any configuration files appended to the configuration **must have different file names** from each other and from the initial configuration file.
 If you use `append-config` with a configuration file with the same file name as a configuration file that the agent is already using, the append command overwrites the information from the first configuration file instead of appending to it.
 This is true even if the two configuration files with the same file name are on different file paths.

+**CW alarms** action can only have the following targets:
+- EC2 action
+- ASG action
+- SNS
+- Creating a Systems Manager OpsItem

+Using `Amazon CloudWatch alarm actions`, you can create alarms that automatically `stop`, `terminate`, `reboot`, or `recover` your EC2 instances.
+You can use the stop or terminate actions to help you save money when you no longer need an instance to be running.
+You can use the reboot and recover actions to automatically reboot those instances or recover them onto new hardware if a system **impairment** occurs
 ## Cloudfront
 If your Amazon **S3 bucket is configured as a website endpoint**, you can't configure CloudFront to use HTTPS to communicate with your origin because Amazon S3 doesn't support HTTPS connections in that configuration.